Sirhexalot/n8n-Zammad-Sync-Entra-Contacts-to-Zammad-User/README.md

 ## Description

-This workflow facilitates seamless synchronization between Entra (Microsoft Azure AD) and Zammad.
+This workflow facilitates seamless synchronization between Entra Contacts (Microsoft Azure AD) and Zammad.
 It automates the following processes:

 1. **Fetch Entra Contacts**
 2. **Create Universal User Object**: Extracts key user information, such as email, phone, and name, and formats it for Zammad compatibility.